yottaawesome/fsnd-project-2/README.md

 7. In `src/svr`, rename `example.secret.github_client_secrets.json` to `secret.github_client_secrets.json`.
 8. Open `secret.github_client_secrets.json` and add your _Client ID_ and _Client Secret_ from step 6 to the appropriate fields in the JSON body.

-Once you have done this, follow the below instructions.
+Once you have have setup Google or Google and GitHub authentication, follow the below instructions as they pertain to your environment.

 ### Using Udacity's Vagrant VM